LukeSmithxyz/based.cooking/src/pan-pizza.md

 # Pan pizza

-Pan pizza gives a thicc and crispy crust 🍕.
+Pan pizza gives a thick and crispy crust 🍕.
 For this recipe start early with the dough, preferably the night before.
 It takes a lot of time, but little effort and gives a fantastic result.

 - ⏲️ Prep time: 30 min
 - 🍳Cook time: 8 hours